jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 ## Multivariate polynomial theory (summary)

+### Analogy with abstract algebra and difficulties

+### Varieties and ideals

-## One-hit KO'ing these problems with multivariate polynomials
+## One-hit KO'ing problems with multivariate polynomials

 ### The triangle

 #### Putting into polynomial equations

-#### A trick to fake bounds
+#### A trick to formulate inequality bounds

 ### The system

-## Next steps: finding ways to apply this theory
+## Next steps: ways to apply these tools to the real world ?

-## Bonus content: more subtle and clever solutions
+## Bonus content: more clever solutions for the problems !